-A mis-sold SIPP is a pension product that is unsuitable for the client it was sold to or has been sold in a way that was misleading.
+A mis-sold SIPP is a pension product that is unsuitable for the client it was sold to or has been sold in a misleading way.

 Most mis-sold SIPPs are unsuitable because the investments they contain are high-risk, unregulated and do not match the risk profile of the client.

 Many mis-sold SIPP clients have been mis-led about the performance of the investments they contain.
-In a lot of mis-selling cases this is usually done by an Unregulated Introducer who cold-call people and use a marketing tactic known as pension review.
+In many mis-selling cases, this is usually done by an Unregulated Introducer who cold-call people and uses a marketing tactic known as offering a free pension review.

 This is designed to persuade people to transfer their pension, often promising high returns, but downplaying the risks associated with the investment.

-The majority of investments associated with mis-sold SIPPs are unsuitable for the average retail client and should only be recommended to people who have a certain risk profile and investment experience.
+The majority of investments associated with these SIPPs are unsuitable for the average retail client, and should only be recommended to people with a certain risk profile and investment experience.

 SIPPs are not suitable for everyone because of the underlying investments they contain.

 They are also unsuitable for people with little investment experience or who do not have the understanding and capacity for risks associated with this type of pension scheme.

 Pension savers mis-sold a SIPP have their hard-earned money ploughed into unregulated investments, often for the investment to perform poorly, sometimes to the point where the entire pension fund is lost.